 K9 Brick is lovingly named after fallen Auburn Police Officer Norman Philbrick, who died in the line of duty on July 7, 1949.

-K9 Rocky has assisted in the investigation of burglaries and robberies, locating items of evidence.
-He has also helped stop crimes in progress, and he has deterred aggressive subjects that wanted to fight - until they saw or heard him.
 In 2016, K9 Rocky earned the first ever Colton Guay Award during patrol school at the Maine Criminal Justice Academy.
-And he and Officer Cousins have been true ambassadors of the Auburn PD, attending countless community events and K9 demonstrations, connecting with the people (especially the kids) of this community.
+And he was true ambassador of the Auburn PD, attending countless community events and K9 demonstrations, connecting with the people (especially the kids) of this community.

 End of Watch: February 1, 2023